chemgymrl/chemgymrl/docs/lesson_1_react.md

 env.render(mode=render_mode)
 ```

-Understanding the graph above is important to understanding how the agent will have to understand the environment.
+Understanding the graph above is important to understand how the agent will have to interpret the environment.
-On the left we can see the absorbance spectra of the materials in our reaction vessel, and on the right we have
+On the left, we can see the absorbance spectra of the materials in our reaction vessel, and on the right, we have
-a relative scale of a number of important metrics.
+a relative scale of several important metrics.
 From left to right we have time passed, temperature, volume (solvent)
-, presure, and the quantity of reagents that we have available to use.
-All of this data is what the RL agent has inorder
+, pressure, and the quantity of reagents that we have available to use.
+All of this data is what the RL agent has in order
 for it to try and optimize the reaction pathway.

 The reaction we are using is as follows: